eczarny/xmlrpc/README.markdown

 # Have any questions or suggestions?

-The  Cocoa  XML-RPC  Framework now has a [discussion group] [1].
-So, if you have any questions or suggestions please check it out.
+The  Cocoa  XML-RPC  Framework now has a [discussion group] [2], if you have any questions or suggestions please check it out.

 # Acknowledgments